 Q. What’s one thing every man should know?

-You never know everything so it’s important to listen.
+A. You never know everything so it’s important to listen.
 There’s something to learn from everyone.

 Q. What’s the hardest thing you’ve ever done?

-The hardest thing I did in cycling was go to Europe by myself.
+A. The hardest thing I did in cycling was go to Europe by myself.
 I went to Belgium in 2003 and lived there for the entire cyclocross season — and did it again the next year.
 I was learning a new language, living in a house by myself and doing a lot of logistics.
 That was the loneliest and hardest part of my cycling career.
 You miss the holidays.
 Those were long days.
 You have to look at the daily forecast in Belgium to get a feeling for what 31 days of rain in December looks like.

 Q. What are you working on right now?

-, a cyclocross video series that has five different episodes a week.
+A. I’m working on Behind THE Barriers TV, a cyclocross video series that has five different episodes a week.
 As a pro athlete you entertain people, but hopefully you also inspire.
 Behind THE Barriers showcases every story in cyclocross, from the personalities to the culture, race previews and showing how races were won.
 BTB TV is set up to grow the sport and give back more than I could with my racing.